briandh5/briandh5.github.io/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React.JS, firebase, Tailwind and Postman
+- 🌱 I’m currently learning React.JS and putting my ideas into Figma prototypes

 - You can reach me at brian.hawkins92@gmail.com